Converters#

 If the switching ripple is not of interest in simulations, the carrier comparison can be replaced with zero-order hold (ZOH) of the duty ratios.
 In this case, the output voltage vector is

 where \(\boldsymbol{d}_\mathrm{c}^\mathrm{s}\) is the duty ratio space vector.
-This ZOH is the default option in most of Examples.
+This ZOH is the default option in most of Drives and Grid Converters.

 References